 - Check out our time in Algonquin Park here.

 Deerhurst is the Grand Dame of resorts in Muskoka.
 Operating since 1896, this lakeside lodge is the ultimate weekend getaway.
 This year round resort has outdoor adventures for both summer and winter.
-It is an excellent places to make a base to explore Muskoka with canoes and kayaks, golfing, hiking trails and beaches right at your fingertips.
+It is one of the excellent places to make a base to explore Muskoka with canoes and kayaks, golfing, hiking trails and beaches right at your fingertips.

 You never have to leave the resort, but if you do, you are close to all the main Muskoka attractions like downtown Huntsville Algonquin Park, Arrowhead, and Bracebridge.